Simocaso/ms2-second-casoni/README.md

 #### Eventual bugs
-1. Only the first player is able to insert his/her symbol ->
+1. Only the first player is able to insert his/her symbol -> Add function switchPlayer() to change symbol each turn
-2.
+2. when clicking on a symbol, it changes each time instead of being freezed ->

+HAD TO PUSH AN EMPTY COMMIT: git commit --allow-empty -m "trigger rebuilt" , main page (https://simocaso.github.io/ms2-second-casoni/) was showing error 404